frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 Before you run `rake db:migrate` you’ll need to add two more fields to the User table so you’ll be able to create users with data returned to you from Facebook.

+{% highlight ruby linenos %}
-`rails g migration AddOmniauthToUsers provider:string uid:string`
+rails g migration AddOmniauthToUsers provider:string uid:string
+{% endhighlight %}

 Now you can run `rake db:migrate`

 Earlier when you installed Devise you created several files for your rails application, and one of those files happens to be `config/initializers/devise.rb`.
-Go to that file to declare Facebook as your authentication provider and set your Facebook `APP_ID` and `APP_SECRET`:er.rb
+Go to that file to declare Facebook as your authentication provider and set your Facebook `APP_ID` and `APP_SECRET`:

 {% highlight ruby linenos %}
 config.omniauth :facebook, "APP_ID", "APP_SECRET"